Learn the Benefits of APIs

 APIs help open up a plethora of opportunities.
-Here are ways that software, customers, developers, and their teams can benefit from using APIs.
+Here are ways that software, customers, citizen integrators, developers, and their teams can benefit from using APIs.

-Any compatible device (in this case, the gym equipment) can easily outsource its electrical requirements to a service, and those devices can expect to get the same results.
+In the name of repeatability, any compatible device (in this case, the gym equipment) can easily outsource its electrical requirements to a service, and those devices can expect to get the same results.
 Similarly, APIs allow you to outsource key data and functionality through a predictable standard interface.
-Focus on making great applications and services, not on figuring out how you’re going to get common, yet nuanced information.
+Focus on making great applications, services, and customer experiences, not on figuring out how you’re going to get common, yet nuanced information.

 Consuming-devices are easily moved from one socket to another.
 For example, with no plug, matching socket or specifications, the gym owner may have to hardwire equipment into the walls of the building.
 This would involve gathering the required tools, exposing all the wires and joining them together.
 Of course, she would also need to know something about the wires coming out of the wall.

 Thanks to a standard interface, moving equipment is simple.
 (Think about upgrading software, migrating to a new service, or expanding your data center footprint.)
 Even if the pattern of the interface changes—as it does when traveling from North America to the United Kingdom—consuming devices can be easily adapted as the standards are well-defined and documented.